Price: $729 unlocked; $699 on contract

 Weight: 5.78 ounces

-While there are four models in Apple's lineup, the iPhone 12 is the best iPhone for most people and one of the best phones you can buy period.
-It has an attractive design, full 5G connectivity, good cameras and better performance than any Android phone.
+The iPhone 12 has been the best iPhone for most people since its 2020 release.
+It's still among the best phones you can buy overall, offering an attractive design, full 5G connectivity, good cameras and better performance than any Android phone.
+But the arrival of the identically-sized iPhone 13 figures to change things.

-The iPhone 12 isn’t perfect, though.
+Even before the iPhone 13 appeared, the iPhone 12 was far from perfect perfect, though.
 A low amount of base storage and the lack of a charger included in box means this iPhone isn’t as affordable as it initially seems.
-Additionally, some of the best features in the Android realm, like the powerful digital zoom and fast-refresh rate displays of the Samsung Galaxy S21, are missing in action here.
+Additionally, some of the best features in the Android realm — like the powerful digital zoom and fast-refresh rate displays of the Samsung Galaxy S21 — are missing in action here.

-The iPhone 12 mini is worth a look if you want something cheaper and smaller, and the iPhone 12 Pro series is better if you want a telephoto zoom.
-But as our iPhone 12 review shows, Apple’s standard iPhone 12 is fantastic all around.
+The iPhone 12 mini is worth a look if you want something cheaper and smaller, and the iPhone 12 Pro series is better if you want a telephoto lens.
+But the regular iPhone 12 gets our nod for being a great all-around phone, even if the iPhone 13 figures to tackle some of the phones shortcomings.
+(We have a preliminary look at how the phones stack up in an iPhone 13 vs. iPhone 12 comparison.)

 iPhone 12 review: Release date and price

-The iPhone 12 release date was October 23, 2020.
-You can buy the iPhone 12 from Apple as well as a number of carriers.
+The iPhone 12 came out last October, and it's remains available from Apple as well as a number of carriers.

-The phone starts at $829 for an unlocked device with 64GB of storage; it's the best unlocked iPhone you can buy.
-If you buy the phone on-contract from AT&T, T-Mobile or Verizon, the price drops to $799.
-Opting for more storage — either 128GB ($879) or 256GB ($979) — raises the price.
+When it arrived, the phone started at $829 for an unlocked device with 64GB of storage; it's the best unlocked iPhone you can buy.
+If you buy the phone on-contract from AT&T, T-Mobile or Verizon, the price fell by $30.
+Opting for more storage — either 128GB or 256GB — raises the price.

-You'll find the iPhone 12 at the major wireless carriers as well as at discount providers like Metro by T-Mobile and Visible.
+In addition to the major wireless carriers, the iPhone 12 is now available from discount providers like Metro by T-Mobile and Visible.
 Xfinity Mobile sells the phone, too, as do retailers like Best Buy and Amazon.

 As you may have already heard, Apple isn’t shipping a charging adapter or headphones in box with the iPhone 12, so you'll need to pay extra if you need one.